 Gen-Xer’s are the first generation of true health consumers, meaning they are the first to shop for health care in much the same way they shop for other goods and services.
 They are more likely to:

-- Have an established relationship with a personal doctor
+- Have an established relationship with a primary care doctor

 - Care for young children, adult children, and/or their parents